-Fall is the quintessential time for family photo shoots: temperatures have cooled off, you’re gearing up for the holidays and prepping to send out greeting cards.
+Fall is the quintessential time for Austin family photography: temperatures have cooled off, you’re gearing up for the holidays and prepping to send out greeting cards.
 But along with family photos comes the stress of all the prepwork!
 There’s the photographer to choose, location to determine and, worst of all, the outfits to coordinate.
 Ay!

 I’ve got some tips today for how to dress your crew for the perfect family photo shoot…whether you have 1 child or 10!

 • Find your color inspiration.
 Sometimes this comes in the form of an outfit you already own and want to use, sometimes it’s a dress you see in the store or some other random print!
 This year I used the ottoman in my daughter’s room as inspiration and decided to go with gray, berry and blue tones.

 While sometimes a wide array of colors can work for a large group, you’ll generally want to stick with no more than 3 colors (or color families).
 Also, be sure to choose colors that are in style for the season!
 You might want hot pink and royal blue for your Christmas cards but if those colors aren’t in stores, you’re going to have a hard time finding outfits for everyone.
 This fall you’ll find lots of gray and blue tones, maroon and berry colors, blush pink and dusty greens.

 • Dress the hardest body first, and build around that.
 Since I’m pregnant this year, I had considerably fewer options that I felt comfortable in, so my outfit got chosen first.
 This could also be a child who has fewer clothes than the others or one whose outfit you already know you love and want to use.

 • Neutrals, neutrals, neutrals!
 Beware of too many prints and colors; neutrals help ground an ensemble and will balance out all the other busyness.
 It’s tempting to dress everyone in a cute print or color but in order for everyone to work together, there has to be places for the eye to rest.